 It had all been for nothing, the cathartic dismissal of the eccentric outsider, the appointment of the beloved club servant, that glorious finale at Selhurst.
 After 14 straight seasons, the Premier League days were over.

 Would the controversial move to Milton Keynes, ratified two years later, have been avoided if Wimbledon had stayed up?
 In truth, probably not.
 The team’s attendances had been low for years, and a succession of owners had resigned themselves to the need to relocate.
 Dublin had been mooted under Sam Hammam, and had even received Premier League approval before being blocked by the Irish FA; Milton Keynes itself had been mentioned before, under the late-70s stewardship of Ron Noades.

-So now, fifteen years later, AFC Wimbledon flies the flag for supporter-owned clubs.
+So now, 17 years later, AFC Wimbledon flies the flag for supporter-owned clubs.
 The fans still sing of the “Norwegian bastards” but would probably accept, if pushed, that both the relegation and relocation of their former incarnation were, at some point, inevitable.
-Nowadays, their budget, their ethos and indeed their crowd numbers mean that they are unlikely ever to see the top flight again; and they are at peace with that.
+Nowadays, their budget, their ethos and indeed their crowd numbers mean that they are unlikely to see the top flight again; and they are at peace with that.
 But in that moment in May 2000, as Hartson’s header hit the net, a great many of those same fans were letting it all out, and daring to dream about one more, just one more season in the sun.